MooersLab/jupyterlabcctbxsnips/README.md

 There two several advanced features in this plot.
 First, the tick labels needed to be evenly distributed on both axes.
-This was enforced with the imported MultipleLocator.
+This was enforced with the imported `MultipleLocator` function.
 Second, the comma for the thousandths place needed to be added to the labels of the tick marks.
 This was enforced with the imported MultipleLocator function.
 Its argument set the increment in the tick mark spacing.

 ## Roadmap of rest of this page